 The greek people LOVE families and went out of their way to make us comfortable at every destination.
 My biggest tip would be to get a structured carrier since many of the islands and sites like the acropolis aren’t stroller friendly.
 In Santorini we brought our stroller into Fira and Oia on the first day only to carry it around most of the day.

-Malta & London in June by Wanderlust and Wetwipes
+Malta with a baby by Wanderlust and Wetwipes

 We stayed with family in London and in the Grand Hotel on Gozo, Malta.
 London was great as we were thrilled to show off our new family member but it was an experience to visit a town that we knew well with a new baby as suddenly the public transport routes you knew well are useless without step free access (and even when there is access sometimes it takes you all over the shop instead of straight up the escalators!).